javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-es-modern-now/article.md

 As it includes a lot of new features, most browsers implement them partially.
 You can find the current state of the support at [](https://kangax.github.io/compat-table/es6/).

+## Single-engine app

 If a project is developed for a single JavaScript engine, like V8 (Node.JS, Chrome), then we can use V8-supported features.
 That's a lot.

+Most notably, V8 supports many of the new features only if the code is running in the "strict mode" (modern mode), which should be enabled explicitly using a directive `'use strict';` at the start.

+You will find most code in this tutorial using this directive and, because of that, runnable in Chrome.

 But what if we're writing a cross-browser application?
 Different browsers support different subsets of ES-2015.